Floorp-Projects/Floorp/devtools/docs/contributor/tests/README.md

 * [Chrome mochitests](mochitest-chrome.md): Unit-test style of tests, but with a browser window.
 Mostly testing APIs that interact with the DOM.
 * [DevTools mochitests](mochitest-devtools.md): Integration style of tests.
 Fires up a whole browser window with every test and you can test clicking on buttons, etc.

-More information about the different types of tests can be found on the [automated testing page](https://developer.mozilla.org/en-US/docs/Mozilla/QA/Automated_testing) at MDN.

 To run all DevTools tests, regardless of suite type: